Sign-up ends in:

 The most common issue is an increase in extension through impact, also known as cupping or flipping the lead wrist.

-Most of the time, this is done because of a misconception that this flipping motion will cause a higher ball flight and more distance.
+Most of the time, this is done because this flipping motion may seem like it will cause a higher ball flight and more distance.
 Instead, an extended wrist through impact brings inconsistency into the golf game.

-Cupping at impact can result in a good shot from time to time, but the timing and tempo need to be perfect.
+Cupping at impact can result in a good shot occasionally, but the timing and tempo need to be perfect.

 Too Much Extension at the Top Making it Difficult to Square Up